JordanGreen530/Wedding-Website/faqs.md

       </div>
       <div class="ac-item sr">
         <button class="ac-header" aria-expanded="false">Can I bring kids?</button>
-        <div class="ac-body">While we love your little ones, we have decided to keep this an adult-centered event.</div>
+        <div class="ac-body">While we love your kiddos, we have decided to keep this an adult-centered event.</div>
       </div>
       <div class="ac-item sr">
         <button class="ac-header" aria-expanded="false">Is there transportation?</button>